-Needs Assessments are conducted by a clinical staff member and are a way for you and your family to express your wishes about treatment at Lutherwood.
-The recommendations based on the needs assessment will be shared with you.
+Needs Assessments are the way you and your family express your wishes about treatment at Lutherwood.
+Clinical staff complete the assessments soon after you request our help.
+The recommendations will be shared with you.

-Educational Programming is provided on-site by teaching staff from the Waterloo Region District School Board (WRDSB) and the Waterloo Catholic District School Board.
+Educational Programming is provided by Waterloo Region District School Board (WRDSB) as well as by Waterloo Catholic District School Board (WCDSB) on-site, whose teachers are fully accredited for regular classroom assignments.